kouamojulesquentin/MAST-AnalogTest/README.Windows.txt

 Qt Build:
 =======
-Add custom build step using make with parameters: -C  %{CurrentProject:Path}/Lib_UT -f Runner.mak Place it before project make or even as first step (before Qmake is run)
+For debug and release configurations: Add custom build step using make with parameters: -C  %{CurrentProject:Path}/Lib_UT -f Runner.mak
+Place it before project make or even as first step (before Qmake is run)

+To create makefiles from the command line (when a project file is modified), use MakeQtMakefiles.bat Note that 'QMake' environment variable should point to qmake application (something like: "C:\Qt\5.6\mingw49_32\bin\qmake.exe")

 Running Unit tests:
 ==================